w3c/wai-bcase/index.md

 resources such as money or effort in support of a specific organizational need.
-We will use “business” in this article to refer to all types of organizations with the understanding that different aspects will be more or less relevant depending on the organizational focus and purpose.
+We will use “business” in this article to refer to all types of organizations with the understanding that different aspects will be relevant depending on the organizational focus and purpose.
 For example, government businesses may be more committed to the legal and equity aspects while commercial businesses care more about the brand enhancement provided by an integrated accessibility program.